-While consumer groups provided good insights into the additional measures which could assist to monitor financial hardship over time, they would impose a significant cost burden on retailers if required to provide on a routine basis.
+While consumer groups provided good insights into the additional measures which could assist to monitor financial hardship over time, they would impose a significant cost burden on retailers if required to report against those measures on a routine basis.
 Rather than requiring routine statistics to be provided by retailers, there may be merit in specific affordability studies being undertaken.
 This would be a matter for the individual jurisdictions in the short term.